I. Responsibility for Selection of Instructional Materials

 1. What brought this item to your attention?

-2. To what in the item do you object? (please be specific -- cite pages, frames, etc.)
+2. To what in the item do you object? (please be specific -- cite pages, timestamp, etc.)

 3. In your opinion, what harmful effects upon students might result from use of this